Dementia Care

 - We give talks to corporate businesses about our Dementia Services

-- Deliver Springhill Education's Advanced Dementia Palliative & End of Life Care module in the community
+- Deliver Springhill Education's Advanced Dementia Palliative & End of Life Care module

 - Educating loved ones and patients about their diagnosis and steps to take going forward